artscoop/django-approval/README.md

 # django-approval
 Easy moderation of changes made to models.
-Django 1.8+
+Django 1.8+ and Python 2.7